billbarra/Cursor_Based_DND/README.md

 For any inquiries or suggestions for improvement, please feel free to contact: billbarrazz@gmail.com

 ## How to Use
-"You should be able to start by downloading the folder and opening it with Cursor or another AI-powered code editor.
-Have it read the AI_SYSTEM_PROMPT.md file, and then say to it: Please read this system prompt and let's start the game!
-I want to create my character first."
+You should be able to start by downloading the folder and opening it with Cursor or another AI-powered code editor.
+Have it read the `AI_SYSTEM_PROMPT.md` file, and then say to it: `Please read this system prompt and let's start the game!
+I want to create my character first`.